blmoore/blogR/blog_ideas.md

 Here's a list of blog post ideas I've written down in the past, the vast majority of which I'll never get around to though I expect some of these (most?) have already been done somewhere.
-If not, feel free to develop and implement any of these—I'd be interested to hear about the outcomes!
+In fact if it hasn't been done by someone it's probably not a good idea or the data doesn't exist.
+That said, feel free to develop and implement any of these—I'd be interested to hear about the outcomes!

 ### Academic